-Investment properties comprise certain retirement village facilities (both operating villages and villages under development) which are held to earn revenue and capital appreciation over the long-term, rather than for their social benefit to the community.
+Investment properties comprise certain retirement village facilities (both operating villages and villages under development) and leased properties which are held to earn revenue and capital appreciation over the long-term, rather than for their social benefit to the community.
 Investment property comprises retirement villages, community facilities and integral plant and equipment.